 - Bankrupt Millionaire: I always wonder about that one as well, how can you be both?

-And in honour of this being election week I leave you with the ultimate Oxymoron: Honest Politician .
+And the ultimate Oxymoron: Honest Politician .
 Any profession where:

 - You can talk about the concept of “truthiness” (there are shades and levels to the truth?!?)